 Just like mobile apps, some plugins are good, some are awesome, and some are OK at best.

-But how to find new plugins for your website?
+The question is how you choose the best one, especially considering that WordPress has over 50,000 plugins to download.
 How can you ensure that you're getting a credible, secure, efficient, and proper plugin for your WordPress website?

 Not to worry!
 This article will discuss the essential tips and elements about choosing the best WordPress plugin for your website.
 By the end, you will know:

 - How to choose safe and secure WordPress plugins;